cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### What dataset you used and your initial plan:
 Initial Plan:
 Use this datset to develop some useful suggestions for PUBG players to help them improve the placement in the game.
-After stacking all data together into one csv file, we will have sufficient data to find player placements and positions that related most to death in game.
+After stacking all data together into two csv files, we will have sufficient data to find player placements and positions that related most to death in game.

 Dataset:
 PUBG Match Death and Statistics from Kaggle.com (https://www.kaggle.com/skihikingkevin/pubg-match-deaths) \